-- 1. Change is never easy; when you decide to change a behaviour, you have to give up something familiar and easy for something new and challenging. - 2.
-Change always involves risk-and the prospect of rewards. - 3.
-Researchers have identified various approaches that people use in making beneficial changes, including the moral model, the enlightenment model, the behavioural model, the medical model, and the compensatory model.

-- 4. Before they reach the stage where they can and do take action to change, most people go through a process that includes reaching a level of accumulated unhappiness that makes them ready for a change, and then they have a moment of truth that makes them want to change. - 5.
-Social and cultural norms-behaviours that are expected, accepted, or supported by a group-can make change much harder if they're constantly working against a person's best intentions. - 6.
-If you're aware of the norms that influence your behaviour, you can devise strategies either to change them or adapt to them.
+- 1. Researchers have identified various approaches that people use in making beneficialchanges, including the moral model, the enlightenment model, the behavioural model, the medical model, and the compensatory model. - 2.
+Before they reach the stage where they can and do take action to change, most people go through a process that includes reaching a level of accumulated unhappiness that makes them ready for a change, and then they have a moment of truth that makes them want to change. - 3.
+Social and cultural norms: behaviours that are expected, accepted, or supported by a group: can make change much harder if they're constantly working against a person's best intentions. - 4.
+If you're aware of the norms that influence your behaviour, you can devise strategieseither to change them or adapt to them.

-E. Strategies for Prevention-Setting Realistic Goals
+E. Strategies for Prevention: Setting Realistic Goals

-1. SMART Model-Goals and objectives must be Specific, Measurable, Achievable, Realistic, and
+- 1. SMART Model: Goals and objectives must be Specific, Measurable, Achievable, Realistic, and Trackable (and time-based.)

-Trackable or Time-Based.

-F. Strategies for Change-More Options for Change
+- F. Strategies for Change: More Options for Change

+- 1.Modelling

+- 2. Positive Visualization

+- 3. Shaping